HTC Universal: Linux

 It is possible to install a custom version of Linux on the HTC Universal.
 Despite the lack of cooperation by HTC (and most other smartphone/PPC manufacturers for that matter), drivers for most of the device's components are functional (the two cameras and the flash ROM being the only significant exceptions).
 It is possible to run various handheld Linux distributions on the Universal, though application support is in its infancy.

 Windows Mobile 6 (Crossbow)

 There are numerous "unofficial" builds of Windows Mobile 6 (Crossbow) which have been made to run on this device, and now even some tools whthatllow users to create their own custom WM6 ROM images (a process commonly known by the term "cooking ROMs").
-There is a thriving community of people dedicated to improving these WM6 builds (and associated tools) on the Universal.
+There is a community dedicated to improving these WM6 builds (and associated tools) on the Universal.